 Completed in 1862 as the home of Dr. John S. Law, father of Loveland's first mayor, Bonaventure is the setting for the permanent exhibitions featuring a slice of life from the Victorian era.
 The home has been lovingly refurbished and renovated to include formal and family parlors, a dining room, two bedrooms, and a kitchen.
 The kitchen has been decorated with items from the late 19th and early 20th centuries.

-The Gallery houses a scale model of Historic Loveland's train stations, a model of a mill, Civil War Exhibit, and rotating displays.
+The Gallery houses a scale model of Historic Loveland's train stations, a model mill, and rotating exhibits showing memorabilia and archival items from Loveland's past.

 Paints a vivid picture of Loveland's long and interesting history using photos, maps, prints, and text.